-- No visible jewelry, with the exception of watches and one pair of small, nondescript stud earrings is permitted.
+- Plaid skirt, skirt must have a 6-inch inseam - Biker shorts MUST be worn underneath - White or maroon polo shirts with school logo - Maroon hoodie/crewneck sweatshirt with school logo - Gray or black leggings (solid colored, no patterns or logos) underneath the skirt. - No visible jewelry, with the exception of watches and one pair of small, nondescript stud earrings is permitted.
 Simple hair clips are allowed for the purpose of keeping hair out of the face.
-Girls may not wear excessive ribbons or other showy hair accessories. - Mascara, lipstick, eyeliner, blush, or other decorative forms of makeup are prohibited. - Nail polishes, including French manicures and hand-painted nails, and/or acrylic nails are prohibited.
-Senior girls may have light-colored nail polish. - 4.
-Additional physical appearance standards for boys: - Hair must be kept at an appropriate length, may not be worn below the collar, eyebrows, or ears, and may not be cut so short so as to display the scalp. - No facial hair is allowed.
-Senior boys may have light facial hair. - Sideburns may not be grown below the ears. - No visible jewelry, with the exception of watches, is allowed.
-Boys are not permitted to wear earrings or studs. - 5.
-Violations of this Policy:
+Girls may not wear excessive ribbons or other showy hair accessories. - Mascara, lipstick, eyeliner, blush, or other decorative forms of makeup are prohibited. - No nail polish, including french manicures, hand-painted nails, gel manicures and/or acrylic nails. - Senior girls may have light/nude-colored nail polish with modest nail length.